Admission Open 2021

-The Union Public Service Commission (UPSC) Civil Services 2019 eligibility criteria include the conditions and specific requirements that applicants have to fulfill to become eligible for the exam.
+The Union Public Service Commission (UPSC) Civil Services 2020 eligibility criteria include the conditions and specific requirements that applicants have to fulfil to become eligible for the exam.
 The conditions may include requirements related to academic qualification, age and number of attempts.
 A Civil Services aspirant can qualify all the stages of the examination provided he/she meets the prescribed UPSC eligibility conditions.
 A candidate's eligibility will be cross-checked by the Commission through document verification once he/she has qualified for Interview/ Personality Test.

 Minimum Educational Qualifications: